Biochemistry of Cancer and Disease

 Conclusion

 The study of biochemistry in the context of cancer and disease provides a comprehensive understanding of the molecular and cellular processes underlying these conditions.
-By unraveling the biochemical mechanisms of disease, scientists can develop more effective treatments, improve patient outcomes, and contribute to the advancement of public health.
+By unraveling the biochemical mechanisms of disease, scientists can develop more effective treatments, improve patient outcomes, and contribute significantly to the advancement of public health.